 For John Jay Youth Football, volunteering is part of playbook

-Each Friday from Aug.
-4 through Aug.
-21, a group of eighth grade players meet at Blythedale Children’s Hospital in the recreation room to hand out John Jay Youth Football T-shirts and spirit gear and play games.
-The kids at Blythedale enjoy playing video games, air hockey, coloring, and especially monkey in the middle.
-At the end of the program, JJYF plans to donate needed games and crafts to the recreation department.
+Each Friday from July 26 through August 16, a group of JJYF eighth grade players met at Blythedale Children’s Hospital in the recreation room to handout John Jay youth football t-shirts and play games.
+The kids at Blythedale really enjoyed playing video games, board games, coloring and especially playing card games.
+To help support the Blythedale Children's Hospital, JJYF donated $300 to the recreation department for games and supplies.